benswift/benswift.github.io/_includes/blurbs/I-am-paragraphs.md

-{% if fp %}I am{% else %}Ben Swift is{% endif %} an internationally-recognised interdisciplinary [scholar](https://scholar.google.com/citations?user=OQdYgLEAAAAJ) and electronic/computer music artist, and currently a Educational Experience Designer (Senior Lecturer) in the [School of Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au)---Australia's
+{% if fp %}I am{% else %}Ben Swift is{% endif %} an internationally-recognised interdisciplinary [scholar](https://scholar.google.com/citations?user=OQdYgLEAAAAJ) and electronic/computer music artist, and currently an Educational Experience Designer (Senior Lecturer) in the [School of Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au)---Australia's